Strength Equal to 2019

-This morning, in preparation for our weekly staff meeting, I picked up C. H. Spurgeon’s devotional Checkbook of Faith and was encouraged.
+This brief post is from C. H. Spurgeon’s devotional Checkbook of Faith.
+I was encouraged.
 I hope you will be, too.

 “Thy shoes shall be iron and brass; and as thy days, so shall thy strength be” (Deuteronomy 33:25).